-If you are charged with a traffic offense under the Subtitle C, Transportation Code, you may request, before your appearance date, either online, in writing, or in person to take a driving safety course.
+If you are charged with an offense involving the operation of a motor vehicle under either Subtitle C, Section 472.002 or Section 729.001 (a)(3) of the Texas Transportation Code, and you do not hold a Commercial Driver's License (CDL) and did not hold a CDL at the time of the offense you may request, before your appearance date, either online, in writing or in person to take a driving safety course.

 You are eligible to request this course if you:

 1. Have a valid Texas Driver's license which is NOT a CDL or are a member, or the spouse or defendant child of a member, of the U.S. military forces on active duty;

 2. Have not requested and taken a driving safety course for a traffic offense within 12 months preceding the date of the offense for your current ticket;

 3. Are not currently taking the course for another traffic violation; and

 4. Your ticket is NOT for one of the following offenses:

 *Speeding 25 mph or more over the posted speed limit;